Joanna Kaufman

 Medium: Watercolor Painting

-CREATIVE BEGINNINGS: Joanna’s grandmother introduced her to painting, sharing paints and brushes on summer visits, and she was inspired by her aunt, who had a love of long lines and painted earth scenes and stories of family on pottery.
-Receiving their lineages of visual expression and storytelling made an early impression that later came alive in Joanna’s paintings and storybooks.
+CREATIVE BEGINNINGS: Sharing paints and brushes on summer visits, Joanna’s grandmother introduced her to painting.
+She was further inspired by her great aunt, who had a love of long lines and painted earth scenes and stories of family on pottery.
+Receiving their lineages of visual expression and storytelling made an early impression that later came to life in Joanna’s paintings, storybooks, and narrative scenes.

 HOW TO LEARN MORE: